 Special Operations: Oregon holds special hours of service and hazardous material operations throughout the state.
 Hours of Service operations involve multiple scales along highways stretching across the entire state.
 Staff must travel to the various inspections sites to conduct these operations because local staffing resources are insufficient.
 Further, HM operations are held in areas where maximum HM traffic is found.
-This requires travel by some or all of the inspectors involved depending on their individual duty stations.see table below HM Training: All CCD Safety Enforcement investigators must become certified in HM in order to conduct HM inspections roadside and as a NTC prerequisite to attending the ISA course and/or the New Entrant Safety Audit (NESA) Course.
-Hazmat training is not jus limited to FMCSA.NTC courses, bt could include other hazmeat traings such as those offered by CVSA and other groups.
+This requires travel by some or all of the inspectors involved depending on their individual duty stations.see table below

+HM Training: All CCD Safety Enforcement investigators must become certified in HM in order to conduct HM inspections roadside and as a NTC prerequisite to attending the ISA course.
 Some Motor Carrier Enforcement Officers also become certified in order to increase Oregon's HM inspection capabilities statewide. see table below

 Inspection Training: All CCD Safety Enforcement investigators, Motor Carrier Enforcement Officers and various Law Enforcement officers require this training to ensure Oregon has an excellent inspection program that covers the entire state.
-Further, CCD investigators must be Level I certified as a prerequisite to attending ISA and NESA courses.
-Inspection traing couldalso incude additional or advanced training courses. see table below
+Further, CCD investigators must be Level I certified as a prerequisite to attending ISA courses see table below